Healthy Homes Assessment Poukawa

 Home Assessments Poukawa for Rental Properties

-There are a myriad of concerns you should look for when conducting a home inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
+There are many concerns to be able to examine in the house evaluation to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
 Some examples include:

-The consequences of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of a Tenancy services ruling could be significant for property managers and landlords.
-For specialist advice get in touch today to book your rental properties home evaluation.
+The repercussions of not having the Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist advice get in touch now and schedule your rental property home evaluation.

 home assessments for rental properties